 - Idiopathic Scoliosis – The most common type of scoliosis, idiopathic scoliosis, has no specific identifiable cause.
 There are many theories, but none have been found to be conclusive.
 It is generally accepted that it is due to hereditary and familial reasons and growth as a child.
 This is why it is important for children to be checked because scoliosis is more prevalent in children and can progress more quickly due to bone growth not being mature.

 - Neuromuscular Scoliosis – A result of abnormal muscles or nerves.
 Frequently seen in people with spina bifida or cerebral palsy or in those with various conditions that are accompanied by, or result in, paralysis.

 When a patient has a subluxation, chiropractic adjustment can be used to correct the misalignment, which in turn helps enhance joint mobility, reduce pain, reduce muscle spasm, and reduce nerve irritation or impingement.
 At CORE Health Centers, patients are able to receive full evaluations, diagnostic testing, x-rays, treatments, therapies, and more all in one convenient location.
 Don’t suffer needlessly.
-If you suffer with any painful conditions, we strongly suggest that you schedule a complete pain assessment at any one of our convenient CORE Health Centers locations today.
+If you suffer with any painful conditions, we strongly suggest that you schedule a complete pain assessment at any one of our convenient CORE Health Centers of Ashland KY location today.